sonyseng/json-caching-proxy/README.md

-    -C, --cmdPrefix [prefix]  change the prefix for the proxy's web admin endpoints -I, --header [header]     change the response header property for identifying cached responses -l, --log                 print log output to console
+    -C, --cmdPrefix [prefix]  change the prefix for the proxy's web admin endpoints -I, --header [header]     change the response header property for identifying cached responses -l, --log                 print log output to console -t, --timeout             change the timeout for proxy server
 ```

 #### Example - basic JSON caching with output